 For emergencies at other campuses:

-Employee and Family Assistance Program (EFAP) – Homewood Health:
+Employee and Family Assistance Program (EFAP) – Telus Health:

 The President’s Advisory Committee on Building an Inclusive Community (PACBIC) aims to identify and anticipate issues affecting equity-seeking communities both within the University and relevant to those seeking access to the University, and to advise the President on such issues.